A rich and easy recipe for rabbit stew with lots of vegetables and beer, cooked in a Dutch oven.

 How to serve?

-- Serve this hearty rabbit stew with mashed potatoes or bread and pickled vegetables, for instance, these wonderful Green (Unripe) Tomato Pickles.
+Serve this hearty rabbit stew with mashed potatoes or bread and pickled vegetables, such as these wonderful Green (Unripe) Tomato Pickles.

-- If you don't have or don't like pickles, any sort of roasted or boiled vegetables or a nice salad would do as well.
+If you don't have or like pickles, any sort of roasted or boiled vegetables or a nice salad would be good.

 Ingredients